PriyanshuPaul79/RadioAtlas/README.md

 3. Choose a station from the filtered results and start listening!
 4. View the station's location on a map and add it to your favorites for future listening.

-## Country Flags
+## Country Images

-Local flag images are stored in the `assets` folder.
-Make sure the correct path for the flag files is provided, or the app will display an error.
+Country images are stored in the `assets` folder.
+The application has been updated to use a new set of map-style images with a consistent visual style for all countries.

+If you're setting up the application for the first time or want to update the country images, please refer to the `IMAGE_REPLACEMENT_INSTRUCTIONS.md` file for detailed instructions on how to prepare and install the new images.

+The application will attempt to use the new map-style images first, and fall back to the legacy globe-style images if the new ones are not available.

 ## API